web3pirates/dao-ghorants/README.md

 ## Contributing

-If you are interested in contributing to DAO-Ghorants, please contact us.
+If you are interested in contributing to 💰GHO Grants, please contact us.

 ## Transparency and ChatGPT

-DAO-Ghorants is committed to transparency in the grant process.
+💰GHO Grants is committed to transparency in the grant process.
 ChatGPT is integrated to streamline and enhance the evaluation process, providing clear and objective insights into proposals.

 ## Issues and Feedback